Do All People with HIV have AIDS?

 If these symptoms appear and disappear within two to four weeks for people with HIV, it can be the stage of Acute HIV infection.

-Do People with HIV have AIDS?
+Do All People with HIV have AIDS?
 1

 It develops chronic HIV infection if the infection is not treated.
 During this period, there are usually no symptoms.
 If left untreated, the infection will progressively impair your immune system.
 AIDS will then develop as a result of the infection.
 HIV infection has progressed to this stage.
 Your immune system is severely harmed if you have AIDS.
 You can get increasingly severe infections.